Win Tickets To 'Back 2 the 80s' ft. Doug E Fresh, Slick Rick & More

 Tickets are on sale now at bushnell.org, but all this week you can win tickets with Hot 93.7!

-Listen for your chance to call-in all this week with the Hot Morning Crew and Jenny Boom Boom all this week.
+Listen for your chance to call-in all this week with DJ Bigg Man and KidFresh all this week.
 When you hear the cue to call, dial (860) 674-9307 and you could win a pair of tickets to see the show… PLUS, all winners will have the chance to win a Blue Tooth Boombox!!